suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Sunset%20Introduction.gif" width="750"/>

 __Unsupervised machine learning__ is a type of machine learning in which the model is not provided with labeled training examples.
 Instead, the model is given only __unlabeled data__ and must find patterns and relationships in the data on its own.
 Unsupervised learning algorithms are used to find patterns in data, group data into clusters, and identify anomalies.
-Some common unsupervised learning methods include __clustering__, __dimensionality reduction__, and __anomaly detection__.
+Some common unsupervised learning methods include clustering, dimensionality reduction, and anomaly detection.

 📚 [__Article Recommender System__](https://github.com/suhasmaddali/Article-Recommender-System)

-* Built an __article recommender system__ that is able to generate recommendations of articles based on the similarity of previous articles.
+* Built an article recommender system that is able to generate recommendations of articles based on the similarity of previous articles.
-* Used methods such as __k-means clustering__ for understanding the right amount of clusters based on elbow method.
+* Used methods such as k-means clustering for understanding the right amount of clusters based on elbow method.
 * Worked with dimensionality reduction techniques such as __PCA__ and __t-SNE__.
 * Performed exploratory data analysis on the text information to understand the occurrence of words based on similarity.